 The Foundation of Goodness has also branched out to offer its key courses and resources to distant rural villages via Village Heartbeat Empowerment Centres.
 These centres strive to empower disadvantaged communities so that they may have equal opportunities to excel in life.
-As the nerve centre of the village, the Village Heartbeat concept works to give under privileged villagers access to skills that will enable then to develop to their full potential and offer courses in areas such as IT, children’s educational classes, women’s empowerment, life values and life skills development.
-The Foundation of Goodness has already established 9 Village Heartbeat Empowerment Centres in the South, Southeast, North and East of the island, with plans currently underway to construct more Centres.
+As the nerve centre of the village, the Village Heartbeat concept works to give underprivileged villagers access to skills that will enable them to develop to their full potential and offers courses in areas such as IT, children’s education, women’s empowerment, vocational training, life values and life skills development.
+The Foundation of Goodness has already established 18 Village Heartbeat Empowerment Centres in the South, Southeast, North, East and Central regions of the island, with plans currently underway to construct more Centres.

 The Foundation of Goodness adheres to the highest standards of financial accountability and reporting.
 Annual audits are conducted by a firm of Chartered Accountants.